Tarek98/Android-Gesture-Controlled-2048-App/README.md

 - sfxu@edu.uwaterloo.ca : Steven Xu
 We used Subversion for version control and source code management at the time of developing the project.

-This app is **optimized for 2560+ x 1440+ display so please ensure your screen resolution is set accordingly** before testing it out.
+This app is **optimized for 2560+ x 1440+ display so please ensure your screen resolution is set accordingly** before testing it.